Amino Acids Codon Chart – Codon Table, mRNA Codon Chart

 Codon Chart and Codon Table

-• First Base in Codon: The leftmost column provides the first base of the codon.
+• First Base – The left column represents the first base of the codon.

-• Second Base in Codon: The top row represents the second base of the codon.
+• Second Base – The top row represents the second base of the codon.

-• First Base: Look at the first nucleotide/base of your codon and go to the corresponding row labeled on the left side.
+• First Base: Check the first nucleotide and go to the row on the left.

-• Second Base: Look at the second nucleotide/base and move to the corresponding column labeled at the top.
+• Second Base: Check the second nucleotide and move to the top column.

-• Start Codon: AUG is labeled as the start codon and it codes for Methionine (Met).
-It’s where the translation begins in the protein synthesis process.
+• Start Codon: AUG is the start codon and corresponds to Methionine (Met), marking the beginning of translation in protein synthesis.

-• Stop Codons: UAA, UAG, and UGA are stop codons.
-These don’t code for an amino acid but signal the end of translation.
+• Stop Codons: UAA, UAG, and UGA are stop codons that denote the end of translation without corresponding to an amino acid.

-• For the codon UGC, start with U (row), move to G (column), and within that cell, find C. The resulting amino acid is Cys (Cysteine).
+• Example – For codon UGC, begin with U (row), move to G (column), and locate C in that cell.
+The amino acid is Cys (Cysteine).

 Remember, this codon chart is specific to mRNA sequences.
 If you’re working with DNA, you’d replace all the Thymine (T) bases with Uracil (U) to use this codon chart.